mslinn/go-ethereum-walkthrough/packages.md

 | [`wnode`](https://github.com/ethereum/go-ethereum/tree/master/cmd/wnode) | simple Whisper node.
 It could be used as a stand-alone bootstrap node.
 Also could be used for different test and diagnostics purposes. |

 ## Incantations
-I used the following incantation to discover that `geth` defines 244 packages:
+The following incantation shows that the Ethereum project defines 244 packages:

 ```
 grep -rh "^package" | grep -v "not installed" | \